hopetambala/puente-dashboard/README.md

 ![](https://img.shields.io/badge/angular_2+-✓-blue.svg)
 ![](https://img.shields.io/badge/parse_server-✓-blue.svg)

-# About this starter
+# About this Project

 This is a Dashboard Application that integrates Ionic 3, Angular 2+ and Parse Server.
-It presents interactive mapping, animated charts, and smart tables to help consumers manage their community development information and data
+It presents interactive mapping, animated charts, and smart tables to help consumers manage their community development information and data.
+It's connected to the same database as puente-data-collection, another project in my repo.

 ## Some screenshots